Critical-Social-Epi/NHIS_class_mortality/analysis_12_1_22.md

 ### Including Hispanic oversample to examine effects on point estimates

-Basically identical to primary, as Hispanic oversample is small (<0.5% of full sample).
+Similar to primary, as Hispanic oversample is small (<0.5% of full sample).

 #### Distribution of IPW